 In addition to considering these issues when selecting stocks for our funds, we also engage with companies and regulators on these issues.
 In recent years, we have engaged with companies on their political activities and contributions, their tax strategies, and how they manage conflicts with local and indigenous communities.

 We believe that a healthy economy must be built from the bottom up.
-The Domini Social Bond Fund invests in bonds and other securities that help residents of underserved urban and rural communities to start their own businesses and buy their own homes.
-Learn more about the Domini Social Bond fund’s approach to community investing.
+The Domini Impact Bond Fund invests in bonds and other securities that help residents of underserved urban and rural communities to start their own businesses and buy their own homes.
+Learn more about the Domini Impact Bond Fund’s approach to community investing.